mlin/GenomicSQLite/docs/internals.md

 The GenomicSQLite GRI is a conventional multi-column B-tree index, organized so that feature overlap with any length distribution is detectable using a series of SQL "between tuples" queries.

-1. Each feature is assigned a "level" *L*, 0 &le; *L* &lt; 16, based simply on its length: *L* = ⌈log<sub>16</sub>(length)⌉.
-Conversely, level *L* consists of all features with 16<sup>L-1</sup> &lt; length &le; 16<sup>L</sup>.
+1. Partition the features into "levels" according to their length.
+Each level *L* for 0 &le; *L* &lt; 16 consists of all features with 16<sup>L-1</sup> &lt; length &le; 16<sup>L</sup>.
 (Level 0 has features of length 0 or 1.)
 2. The GRI is a multi-column SQL index on each feature's: (chrom, level, position, length)
 3. The features on level *L* overlapping a query range (qchrom, qpos, qend) are: ((chrom, level, position) BETWEEN (qchrom, *L*, qbeg - 16<sup>*L*</sup>) AND (qchrom, *L*, qend)) AND position+length &ge; qbeg.
-    * <small>SQLite understands this query more-or-less as shown, and plans efficiently to (i) search the index B-tree for the first entry whose tuple (chrom, level, position) &ge; (qchrom, *L*, qbeg-16<sup>*L*</sup>), (ii) scan while it's &le; (qchrom, *L*, qend), and (iii) apply the last filter.</small>
+    * <small>SQLite understands this query more-or-less as shown, and plans efficiently to (i) search the index B-tree for the first entry whose tuple (chrom, level, position) &ge; (qchrom, *L*, qbeg - 16<sup>*L*</sup>), (ii) scan while it's &le; (qchrom, *L*, qend), and (iii) apply the last filter.</small>
-    * <small>Higher levels search exponentially wider position ranges, but they only harbor features of comparable length, and the search cost is a function of the number of features present in the range & level, not the width of the range *per se*.</small>
+    * <small>We search higher levels over exponentially wider position ranges, but they only harbor features of comparable length.</small>
-    * <small>Including each feature's length in the index allows it to determine the precise result set before reading anything from the actual table.
-Length could be omitted to save space in the GRI, but then more of the indexed table has to be decompressed and filtered to answer each query.</small>
 4. Union the disjoint results for *L* between 0 and 15.

 We can optimize queries to "fan out" to fewer than 16 levels (which gratuitously admit lengths up to 2<sup>60</sup> nt) by first figuring out the lowest and highest level *actually occupied* by the indexed features.
-This can be learned during amortized query planning using two quick B-tree searches per chromosome in the existing index.
+This can be learned during amortized query planning, using a few quick B-tree searches per chromosome in the existing index.
 Or, the caller can supply looser bounds based on lengthiest chromosome or other prior knowledge.

 The fan-out is only 3 or 4 in many practical datasets.
 Sometimes it's inflated by a few outlier short features, which e.g. make the bottommost occupied level 0 or 1 instead of 2 or 3.
-In that case, we can simply make 2 or 3 the lowest level allowed for the table -- that's the `floor` argument to **Create Genomic Range Index**.
+In that case, we can simply push the short outliers up to a higher level &mdash; that's the `floor` argument to **Create Genomic Range Index SQL**.

-One last detail: we negate the level number *L* in the B-tree index, so that when it's built up in genomic range order, smaller (typically more-numerous) features tend to insert into the *rightmost* leaf -- that's usually faster than interior insertions.
+One last detail: we negate the level number *L* in the B-tree index, so that when it's built up in genomic range order, smaller (typically more-numerous) features tend to insert into the *rightmost* leaf &mdash; that's usually faster than interior insertions.

 This scheme combines the main ideas from [Ensembl's query based on maximum feature length](https://dx.doi.org/10.1093%2Fdatabase%2Fbax020) with the multi-level binning used in [UCSC Genome Browser](https://genome.cshlp.org/content/12/6/996.full), [BAI](https://dx.doi.org/10.1093%2Fbioinformatics%2Fbtp352), [tabix](https://doi.org/10.1093/bioinformatics/btq671), and [bedtools](https://dx.doi.org/10.1093%2Fbioinformatics%2Fbtq033).
 It addresses the former's sensitivity to outlier lengthy features.
 And it's simpler than the latter, without effective constraints on feature/chromosome length.
+A downside is that the index takes more space, storing four values per feature.

+* <small>Feature length could be omitted from the B-tree index to save space at the cost of query speed.
+Including it lets our index query determine the exact result set without accessing the main table at all.</small>
-A downside is that the index takes more space, storing four values per feature. <small>chrom and level could be consolidated with some loss of flexibility; SQLite stores integers with a variable-length encoding anyway.</small>
+* <small>chrom and level could be consolidated into one integer with some loss of flexibility.
+SQLite storage uses a variable-length integer encoding anyway.</small>

 ### Example query